Course

 These papers cover the fundamental principles and techniques of accounting and finance.

-• Business and Technology (BT): Introduces students to the business environment and develops their understanding of how organizations operate.
+• Business and Technology (BT): Introduces students to the business environment and develops their understanding of organizations' operations.

 • Management Accounting (MA): Covers the basic principles of costing and management accounting techniques.

-• Financial Accounting (FA): Focuses on the preparation, presentation, and interpretation of financial statements.
+• Financial Accounting (FA) Focuses on preparing, presenting, and interpreting financial statements.

 2. Applied Skills Level:

-These papers build on the knowledge gained in the Applied Knowledge Level and provide more in-depth knowledge and skills.
+These papers build on the knowledge gained at the Applied Knowledge Level and provide more in-depth knowledge and skills.

 • Corporate and Business Law (LW): Examines the legal framework and regulatory environment in which businesses operate.